cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * serialNumber.
 The 'serialNumber' field is encoded as a CBOR byte string.
 This allows encoding of all lengths with minimal overhead.

+* signatureAlgorithm.
+If the 'signatureAlgorithm' field is the default (ecdsa-with-SHA256) then it is encoded as null (0xf6), otherwise it is included in the signatureAlgorithm field encoded as a CBOR int (see {{iana}}).

 * signature.
 The 'signature' field is always the same as the 'signatureAlgorithm' field and always omitted from the CBOR encoding.

 * issuer.
 In the general case, the Distinguished Name is encoded as CBOR map, but if only CN is present the value can be encoded as a single text value.